rexyim/notes/dig.md

 ---

 <blockquote>
-<h1 id="dig-and-host">DIG and HOST</h1>
+<h1 id="dig-and-host">DIG and HOST>
+<p
-<p>Dig is linux/unix based command line utility which queries the DNS server for domain related records.
+>Dig is linux/unix based command line utility which queries the DNS server for domain related records.
 It can be viewed as nslookup equivalent for linux environment.</p>
 </blockquote>
 <blockquote>
 <p>It is important to understand the output of a dig command.<br>